AdobeDocs/experience-manager-cloud-service.it-IT/help/sites-cloud/administering/msm/live-copy-sync-config.md

 ### Azioni di sincronizzazione {#synchronization-actions}

-Nella tabella seguente sono elencate le azioni di sincronizzazione fornite out-of-the-box con AEM.
+Nella tabella seguente sono elencate le azioni di sincronizzazione fornite con AEM.

 <!--If the installed actions do not meet your requirements, you can [Create a New Synchronization Action](/help/sites-developing/extending-msm.md#creating-a-new-synchronization-action).-->